 How to pay down your mortgage faster

-Mortgage rules depend on your lender and the type of mortgage you have, but in general, there are three ways you can pay down your mortgage faster: reducing your amortization, increasing your payment frequency, and taking advantage of pre-payment privileges.
+Mortgage rules depend on your lender and the type of mortgage you have, but in general, there are three ways you can pay down your mortgage faster, saving you money in the long run: reducing your amortization, increasing your payment frequency, and taking advantage of prepayment privileges.

 Reducing your amortization